 Myf returned to ABC TV in 2012 with her first solo venture ‘Myf Warhurst’s NICE’, a series that embraced cultural icons of the past, the things that surround us, and all things… ‘nice’.

-This year, Myf hosted the Eurovision Song Contest for SBS in Kyiv, Ukraine alongside Joel Creasey.
+In 2017, Myf hosted the Eurovision Song Contest for SBS in Kyiv, Ukraine alongside Joel Creasey.
 They’ll return to host the contest in Lisbon, Portgual in 2018.